telerik/teststudio-docs/docs/features/custom-steps/check-js-errors.md

 ![Exexution Log of Excluded Multiple Errors Step Passed](/img/features/custom-steps/check-js-errors/fig5.png)
 ![Exexution Log of Excluded Errors Step Failed](/img/features/custom-steps/check-js-errors/fig9.png)

-> __Note:__ The JS error check step detects only JavaScript errors.
+> __Note!__ The JS error check step detects only JavaScript errors.
 Any errors related to not loaded resources will not be detected.
 An example for such console error is listed below:<br>
 <br>
 > _Failed to load resource: the server responded with a status of 404 (Not Found)_